 When you learn to fly in the UK you buy a course and then go out to fly when you have free time and the weather is good.
-It is best to do a block of days but if that is inconvenient most schools should let you come out for a day or even an evening or afternoon as is convenient for you (check this first).
 You will progress quickest if you don’t have too many big gaps between training days.

 The Skysurfers’ Club is a hill launch club, so if you decide to train on the tow, you will need to do a hill conversion course to fly our sites.
 Most of the sites in the UK are hills, so you should count on needing to do the conversion.